 Available

-Special Seal(s) / Color / Format: There are several valid formats of typewritten, handwritten, or hybrid (typewritten and handwritten) marriage certificates, generally marked with the black rubber seal or self–ink stamp of the issuing authority.
-The different formats diverge widely because four different types of offices in each of Nepal’s 77 districts issue marriage certificates.
-Some marriage certificates are in English, some are in Nepali, and some are in both languages.
-No uniform special seal, color, or format exists across all Nepali marriage certificates.
-Even the orientation of Nepali marriage certificates (landscape versus portrait) varies.
+Special Seal(s) / Color / Format: For marriage certificates issued before August 2017, there were several valid formats of typewritten, handwritten, or hybrid (typewritten and handwritten) marriage certificates, generally marked with a black rubber seal or self–inking stamp of the issuing authority.
+Some marriage certificates were in English, some in Nepali, and some in both languages.
+No uniform special seal, color, or format existed.
+Even the orientation of Nepali marriage certificates (landscape versus portrait) varied.

 Certified Copies Available: Certified copies are not available.